microsoftgraph/microsoft-graph-docs-contrib/concepts/information-protection-overview.md

 # Microsoft Information Protection labeling overview

 Microsoft Information Protection labeling helps organizations to classify, label, and protect data based on [sensitivity](https://docs.microsoft.com/Office365/SecurityCompliance/sensitivity-labels).

-Organizations use labels to aid users in understanding the importance of information that is being handled, aid compliance adminstrators in discovering where sensitive information lives, and to aid security administrators in deploying data access and data loss prevention policies based on more rich label information.
+Organizations use labels to aid:

+* Users in understanding the importance of information that is being handled.
+* Compliance adminstrators in discovering where sensitive information lives.
+* Security administrators in deploying data access and data loss prevention policies based on more rich label information.

 ## Why integrate Microsoft Information Protection?

 ### Integrate with the ubiquitous labeling platform, servicing millions of users and devices

 More than a million organizations with tens of millions of users use Microsoft Information Protection to classify, label, and protect data.
-In addtion to Office 365, various data loss prevention (DLP) services, business intelligence platforms, and software-as-a-service (SaaS) solutions have embrace Microsoft Information Protection labeling to provide a richer data classification experience. **!!LINK!!**
+In addition to Office 365, various data loss prevention (DLP) services, business intelligence platforms, and software-as-a-service (SaaS) solutions have [embraced Microsoft Information Protection](https://www.microsoft.com/en-us/security/technology/information-protection) labeling to provide a richer data classification experience.

 ### Label information in line of business applications